How Long Does Beer Last?

 ||6 months-2 Years

 ALthough, it lasts for a shorter period of time if it is not stored properly.
-Beer usually has a best before date and not an expiration date, which means it can be consumed after the printed date for the time periods stated above.
+Cans and bottles are usually stamped with a best before date and not an expiration date, which means it can be consumed after the printed date for the time periods stated above.

-How to tell if beer is bad, rotten or spoiled?
+How to tell if beer is bad, rotten, spoiled, or expired?

 If your beer has gone bad and you need to find a substitute when your recipe needs it, check our page on alcohol substitutes.

 How to store beer to extend its shelf life?

 Proper storage of beer is the key to extending the expiration date of any drink.
 It is best kept in the fridge, especially important if it was purchased refrigerated.
 The change in temperatures is not good for the product.
 This is essential to the shelf life of beers like Coors that are meant to be constantly chilled.
 Coors uses a best before date (in the form of JUL2611 where XXX=the month, 26=the day and 11=the year or 2011) that is 17-26 weeks after it was bottled .

 Beer should always be stored upright to decrease oxidation process and contamination from the cap.
 If you choose not to refrigerate your beer, be sure it is in a cool dark place that is at a constant temperature.
 Product bottled in darker bottles are a better choice to increase the shelf life of beer because they block ultraviolet lights that can degrade and break down the quality of the beer.
 Direct sunlight is worst place for storage, as it causes a chemical reaction in the liquids which begins within an hour, especially if the bottle is clear.

 Some benefits of proper beer storage include saving money and helping the environment by avoiding waste.